Yandex Cloud

 • Subnet.

-• Default security group and rules required to connect to the cluster from the internet.
+• Default security group and inbound internet rules for the cluster.

-• Managed Service for Apache Kafka® target cluster with the Auto create topics enable setting on.
+• Managed Service for Apache Kafka® target cluster with Auto create topics enable set to true.

 • admin-cloud admin user for the target cluster.